 The administration was roiled in chaos.
 Trump, unhappy with the press coverage, sought the advice of former New Jersey Gov. Chris Christie, who told him Rosenstein should publicly defend the firing.

-But when Trump told Rosenstein he should have a press conference, Rosenstein said that wasn’t prudent.
+But when Trump told Rosenstein he should have a press conference to say that it was his decision, Rosenstein said that wasn’t prudent.
 If asked, he said, he would have to tell the truth.
 He’d have to say the firing wasn’t his idea at all.

-Sessions and Rosenstein told McGahn they were concerned the White House was creating a false narrative by suggesting Rosenstein had initiated the decision to fire Comey.
+Sessions and Rosenstein told McGahn they were concerned the White House was creating a false narrative by suggesting it was Rosenstein’s idea.